stardazed/stardazed/core/deep-readonly/README.md

 to return a readonly view on an object and falls back to `Object.freeze` where `Proxies` aren't available.

-Additional options are to create a revocable readonly view on an object and to log warning when client code tries to modify a readonly object.
+Additional options are to create a revocable readonly view on an object or to log warnings when client code tries to modify a readonly object.
 Both options only function in runtimes with `Proxy` support and are silently ignored otherwise.

 Installation